NCAR/rda-bufr-decode-ADPupa/README.md

 3. Preparing the configuration file:

-    Go to the `configs/` directory and create your configuration file following the examples and instructional template on how to build a configuration file.
+    Go to the `configs/` directory and create your configuration file following the instructional template and examples on how to build a configuration file.

 4. Running the decoder software:

     To decode the BUFR data according to the instructions in your configuration file, run the `exe/bufrupperair.x` executable with the input BUFR file, output file, and configuration file provided as command line arguments.
+For example:
+    ```
+    bufrupperair.x ../bufrobs/gdas.adpupa.t00z.20210701.bufr ../textobs/gdas.adpupa.t00z.20210701.txt ../configs/bufrupperair.config
+    ```

     To generically dump output from an individual file, run the `exe/dumpbufr.x` executable.
 From here you will be prompted to enter the name of the input